Skip to main content

 Management Information Systems

-How is MIS different than computer science?
+How is getting a Management Information Systems degree different from computer science?

 Computer science focuses on the technology itself and less on its business application.
 MIS professionals apply technology to business needs.